SERLatBTH/StarterGuide-DobotMagicianVisionKit/README.md

 ## Functions
+1. Provide vision for the dobot as a static images or video
+2. Provide the workspace for the dobot to integrate with camera

-## SDK
+## Other Related Software and Third Party SDK
 The software from dobot website doesn't work since missing drive and dongle file.
 But there is a software called usbVideo available from the camera company.
-You can download the sdk and usbVideo here[].
+You can download the install file of driver, sdk and usbVideo from this repository.
 * The sdk is available as a library file in the format .lib, .exp, .dll, .h, .cs, .vb.
 * The SDK installation inclues samples in multiple languages, e.g. C#, C++, VB.
 * You can get the image from camera, can manupilate the camera parameters like explosure, focus.
 The software is tested in Windows 10 and it works.